-Microsoft Dynamics 365 has the complete ERP tools for Operations that provide global scalability and digital intelligence to help you grow at your own pace.
-Their ERP software capabilities extend what you can do with Manufacturing, Retail, Finance and IT.
+Microsoft Dynamics 365‘s ERP software capabilities can expand the way your company handles its manufacturing, retail, finance, and IT functions.
 Microsoft Dynamics is going more upstream after larger implementations and is a more open system, making it easier to customize.
 Microsoft trails closely behind SAP with an overall market share of 16 percent.
-Microsoft Dynamics 365 ERP software appeals to small companies, as well as midsize and big companies due to the solid suite of products they’ve made.
+Microsoft Dynamics 365 ERP software appeals to small companies and midsize and big companies due to the solid suite of products they’ve made.

 Oracle ERP Cloud offers a complete, innovative, and proven solution for organizations of all sizes that want to thrive in the digital economy.
 With industry standards and modern best practices, Oracle is the one cloud for your entire business.
-It manages accounting, financial planning and analysis, revenue recognition, risk management, tax reporting and so much more, according to their website.
-For overall market share, Oracle follows close behind Microsoft Dynamics with 13 percent.
-As for project cost, Oracle’s was the most expensive, with an average of $2.38 million.
+It manages accounting, financial planning and analysis, revenue recognition, risk management, tax reporting, and more.
+For overall market share, Oracle follows closely behind Microsoft Dynamics with a 13 percent market share and has an average project cost of $2.38 million.

-Infor ERP solutions are specialized by industry.
-Healthcare, Public Sector, Retail, Hospitality, Distribution and Service Industries are a few among many others that they offer.
-Infor’s enterprise management solutions have expanded beyond traditional ERP functionality, bringing together business intelligence (BI), sales automation, and ecommerce.
-For overall market share, Infor is at the same 13 percent as Oracle.
-Infor’s move to the top tier, can be explained in part by its rapid growth in the past few years, but also because it has invested heavily in user interface development and embraced open-standards architecture.
+Infor ERP solutions have expanded beyond traditional ERP functionality and can bring together business intelligence (BI), sales automation, and e-commerce.
+For the overall market share, Infor is at the same 13 percent as Oracle.
+Infor’s move to the top tier can be explained in part by its rapid growth in the past few years and because it has invested heavily in user interface development and embraced open-standards architecture.
 They had the least expensive project cost at $1.51 million.

-All four vendor ERP systems took longer to implement, with the exception of Infor.
-Oracle had the longest implementation time at 24.5 months, while Microsoft Dynamics has the biggest discrepancy between the planned implementation duration (21.2 months) and actual duration (23.6 months).
-Infor took 15.3 months on average to implement, according to the TechTarget article.
+All four vendor ERP systems are on the longer end of implementation timelines, except for Infor, which takes 15.3 months on average to implement.
+Oracle had the longest implementation time at 24.5 months, while Microsoft Dynamics has the biggest discrepancy between the planned implementation duration (21.2 months) and the actual duration (23.6 months).